fengyuruhui98/File/write/Daily/癸卯日志/May.md

 @19:53

 ## Daily
-Morning, there was no people, and I got the message from Guoao that asked if we went to the station, then we went to the station
+Morning, there was no people, and I got the message from Guoao that asked if we went to the station, then we went to the station but found that we don't have the key, then we went back to the hotel, and I found that Wangyu was at the canteen of the hotel, then I talked with him and then went back room until at about 12:00, I went to Liulou village, on the way I just wanted to ate at the canteen of the rail way company.
+I just met Hanzhenzhou there.
+Then we went to Linlou together, then at about 19:00 we went back hotel, and made congress that we would went nanjing tomorrow.
+At night I did the work all the night that the ticket management system was complex and I did it late at night.

+PS:Guoao, son of b\*\*ch, f\*\*k him.
+Never stop asking me what to do, if we went back, if we had to stay...
+PS:Sis got the COV-2019...

 # 22:12 Tue, May 16, 2023